 In the summer of 1998, Fr.
 Guthrie retired and a reception was held for him in July.
 Rev. J. Edwin Creary was appointed to succeed him and came to the parish in August 1998 and a reception was held to welcome him.
 With great joy we also welcomed Fr.
 John Kim in July of 1998.
 Fr.
 Kim was sent to us from the Diocese of Birmingham to serve our Korean Community and the parish family.

 The chapel, which once was referred to as “the Church,” is now called the Chapel and is used for daily Mass, weddings, and funerals.
 It is the first foundation of our community and is cared for lovingly.
-We continue to grow and our facilities are brimming with activity every day of the week and there is an organization for everyone in the parish community and always a need for more active members.
-We are very proud of our parish family here at Our Lady of Perpetual Help Church, Germantown, Tennessee and pray for its growth in service to its members and the community at large, always in the spirit of love and charity with the guidance of our Pastor Father J. Edwin Creary, and Associate Pastors,
+We continued to grow and our facilities were brimming with activity every day of the week.
+There is an organization for everyone in the parish community and always a need for more active members.
+We are very proud of our parish family here at Our Lady of Perpetual Help Church, Germantown, Tennessee, and pray for its growth in service to its members and the community at large, always in the spirit of love and charity with the guidance of our Pastor, Father J. Edwin Creary, and Associate Pastors,

 Fr.
 Marian Spadini and Fr.
 John Kim.